mistermboy/pyCompiler/README.md

       -> Arguments
         -> programs4Test/big.input.txt output.txt
 ```
 Now you will see the instrospector window, that shows a general vist of the AST (Abstract Syntax Tree) built by the compiler.
+You can take a look if you want but it´s not necesary.

+Close the introspector window and look at the output file.
+Inside, you can see the instructions of the program you passed written in assembly language.

+#### MAPL